burningion/katacoda-tracing-datadog/ecommerce-observability/intro.md

-# Real world Observability
+# Real World Observability with Datadog

-In this workshop, we'll inspect a non-functioning E-Commerce app and add Datadog to grab metrics, traces, and logs from the applications within.
+In this workshop, we'll apply observability principles to a partially broken eCommerce app that has started the move to microservices.

+We'll first run the app, then instrument it with Datadog.
+Next, we'll send some example traffic to it, and try to discover the parts that are broken.

+Finally, we'll discover the line numbers to fix, along with two hidden bottlenecks written into the source.

+You can run through this scenario with a trial Datadog account by signing up [here](https://www.datadoghq.com/).